intel/torch/README.md

 ```
 Tested on Ubuntu 14.04, CentOS 7.

-<font color=#00ffff size=8>`Some test cases of torch module fails` as mentioned above.
-But all failed cases is related to LAPack and the amount of them is 21 On my machine (OS:Ubuntu 16.04).</font>
+<font color=#00ffff size=8>`Some test cases of torch module fail` as mentioned above.
+But all failed cases are related to LAPACK and the amount of them is 21 On my machine (OS:Ubuntu 16.04).</font>

 ###Performance